 The conventional oil and gas industry is another market for us with major industrial construction projects that create opportunities to provide construction services.
 We have expertise providing site development for plants and refineries.
-For the year ended December 31, 2016, we generated 6% of revenue from the non-oil sands resource development market, compared to nil% of our total revenues for the year ended December 31, 2015.
+For the year ended December 31, 2017, we generated 13% of revenue from the non-oil sands resource development market, compared to 6% of our total revenues for the year ended December 31, 2016.